updated Spring 2022

-Typical patios of popular interlocking stone cost from $20 per sq.ft., though differing product choices can result in a range anywhere from $16 to $24 per sq.ft. and beyond.
+Typical patios of popular interlocking stone cost from $20 per sq.ft., though different product choices can result in a range anywhere from $25 to $35 per sq.ft. and beyond.

 There are many other considerations for backyard projects such as retaining walls and steps for elevation changes, fireplaces, outdoor kitchens, outdoor washrooms, pergolas, privacy screens, sprinklers, garden lighting, wood decks and plants to soften and complete the look.

 |10′ x 20′ Fiberglass Pool Shell||$31K to $35K|

 |Pool Equipment||$13K to $26k|

 |Total Fiberglass Pool Cost:||$67K to $90k|

 |Electrical & Gas Hook Up||$3k to $5k each|

 |Concrete Collar||$5k to $7k|

 |Coping Stone Pavers||$6k to $9k|